dubinsky/scalajs-gradle/README.md

 ## Summary ##

 This is a Gradle plugin for working with Scala.js.
-It supports linking ScalaJS code and running it.
+It supports linking ScalaJS code, running and testing it.
-Testing is not yet supported.

 ## Motivation ##